Soorajm100/CS-ASSIGNMENT/README.md

 * Finally /proc/jiffies or /proc/seconds will be removed in the exit point that is at module_exit macro having simple_exit fucntion as parameter.

+## Logic of Jiffies and Time elapsed :

+* Jiffies is the total number of interrupts since when the system was at booted.
+* HZ is the interrupts per second or the frequency of the timer interrupt
+* So we collect the jiffies value at simple_init fucntion at both the programs to keep track of signals system has recived before loading module.
+* Later we collect the jiffies value at simple_exit fucntion as well .
+* We subtract both these variables to get the total interrupts recevied after the module was loaded.
+* This value divided by HZ gives time after the module was first loaded that is nothing but time elapsed

 ## Execution of proc files